 Management Apprenticeships: FAQs

-Management Apprenticeships represent a fantastic opportunity for structured and high quality training that is budget-friendly by being funded from either ringfenced funds (your apprenticeship Levy) or a 95% Government contribution (non-Levy payers).
+The Apprenticeships system represents a fantastic opportunity for high quality, impactful leadership development that is comprehensive, accredited and budget-friendly – funded from either your ringfenced Levy funds or a 95% Government contribution (for non-Levy payers).

-What are the management apprenticeships looking to develop in managers?
+What are apprenticeships looking to develop in managers?

-At both levels 3 and 5, the programme tutor/coaches are really looking for apprentices to be able to show up as the leader the organisation needs them to be, to be able to motivate and inspire other people, but to also engage stakeholders, to run appropriate projects, and to enable operational requirements to be met by the organisation.
+At both Levels 3 and 5, we’re looking to looking for apprentices to develop their ability to consistently show up as the leader their organisation needs them to be; to be able to motivate and inspire other people but to also engage stakeholders, run appropriate projects, and enable operational requirements to be met across their team(s) and the whole organisation.

-How are the apprenticeship programmes structured to deliver this development?
+How are programmes structured to deliver this development?

-The programmes, at levels 3 and 5, are divided into three steps.
+The programmes, at both Levels 3 and 5, are divided into four steps.

-Step one is ‘Personal Effectiveness’: this is somewhat inward-looking but actually provides a solid foundation for everything that comes after it.
-We look at modules of self-awareness, management of self (which includes CPD and time management) and problem solving/decision making.
-In step one we explore how to create leaders who are sufficiently self-aware that they can recognise their own strengths, weaknesses and preferences, and – crucially – recognise that other people might function differently from themselves.
+Step one is ‘Personal Effectiveness’: this is somewhat inward-looking but provides a solid foundation for everything that comes after it.
+We look at modules of personal development (including CPD), stakeholder relationships.
+Broadly, this step explores how to build relationships and create leaders who are sufficiently self-aware that they can recognise their own strengths, weaknesses and preferences, and – crucially – recognise that other people might function differently from themselves and therefore benefit from different styles of communication and leadership.

-We receive a lot of feedback that personal effectiveness is an enlightening part of the programme, in that it is a profound opportunity for managers to recognise their impact on other people, and what that is driven by.
-A lot of apprentices find it empowering to learn, often for the first time, that if they change their own behaviour and they seek to understand other perspectives or preferences, then they can be much more impactful and influential in their work with others.
-Problem solving/decision making closes off step one by focusing on important and practical tools that managers can immediately put to the test.
+We receive a lot of feedback that Personal Effectiveness is an enlightening part of the programme, in that it is a profound opportunity for managers to recognise their impact on other people, and what that is driven by.
+A lot of apprentices find it empowering to learn, often for the first time, that if they change their own behaviour and they seek to understand other perspectives or preferences, then they can be much more impactful and influential in their work and interactions with others.

-What are the overall aims and objectives of the programmes?
+What are the overall aims and objectives ?

-When designing the programmes, we set out to create some challenging but effective programmes that strengthen the knowledge and capabilities of managers.
+When designing our programmes, we set out to create some challenging but effective learning and development journeys that strengthen the knowledge and capabilities of modern managers and leaders.

-We seek to deliver the contemporary skills that are required by the 21st century workplace, so apprentices will go into detail about things like managing change, negotiating and influencing with stakeholders, developing the talent around you, etc., as well as exploring self-awareness and understanding the importance of continued development as a professional leader.
 We are therefore developing professional behaviours and helping managers to modernise their mindset.
-Apprentices’ learning journey starts from self-awareness but recognises some of the external factors that will have an impact on their businesses and how organisational strategy can be delivered.
+Apprentices’ learning journey starts from personal development, but recognises some of the external factors that will have an impact on their businesses and how organisational strategy can be delivered.
 Through that we are building occupational competence, capability and capacity.

-Importantly, because any apprenticeship is a work-based qualification, there’s an opportunity for apprentices to directly apply relative theory to real management situations and challenges.
-Throughout the programme they are asked to reflect on questions like “what have you done about this,” “what have you put into practice,” “how have you solved organisational issues through these tools.”
-This brings about vital embedding of new learning in day-to-day work.
+Importantly, because any apprenticeship is a work-based qualification, there’s an opportunity for apprentices to directly apply theory to real management situations and challenges.
+Throughout the programme they are asked to reflect on questions like “what have you done about this?” “what have you put into practice?” and “how have you used these new tools to solve real issues?”
+This embeds learning in day-to-day work.
 For example, managers are tasked with, improving certain aspects of their work or delivering a change project as part of their programme, so they are constantly working on delivering organisational improvements.
 Their apprenticeship will not be separate from their work, it will be closely linked to it and, as a natural consequence of someone completing their apprenticeship successfully, they will have made some positive difference to their workplace.

 How long are the programmes?

-Level 3 Team Leader / Supervisor programmes typically run for 18-24 months and Level 5 Operations / Departmental Manager programmes for 24-30 months.
+Level 3 Team Leader programmes typically run for 16-18 months and Level 5 Operations Manager programmes for 20-24 months.

-These are lengthy pieces of work that do require commitment, but because they run for a significant period of time, they also feature, and allow for, real embedding of learning.
-It is not the case that apprentices ‘leave’ for a day-long workshop, then ‘return’, these are programmes of learning where managers will be able to take new ideas on board and put them into practice in a guided way.
+As development programmes, management apprenticeships do require commitment, but because of their length and breadth, they allow for the long-term embedding of significant learning.
+It is not the case that apprentices ‘leave’ for a day-long workshop, then ‘return’, these are blended programmes of learning where managers will be able to take new ideas on board and put them into practice in a guided way.
 This includes their assessments, where they can take feedback on board and discuss them further, so bring about the opportunity for real and in-depth development.

-The length of the programmes is designed to give learners the opportunity to engage with the learning, put it into practice, demonstrate what they have done with it and the move on to the next topic area.
+The length of the programmes is designed to give learners the opportunity to engage with the learning, put it into practice and demonstrate what they have done with it before moving on to the next topic area.

 What support do apprentices receive?

 Learner support is a critical success factor in the programmes.
-Learners are at the heart of the programme and receive support from the outset, initially around their application decision (i.e. which level is appropriate and their current level of knowledge and learning).
+Learners receive support from the outset, initially around their application decision (i.e. which level is appropriate and their current level of knowledge and learning).
 Once enrolled, learners receive assessment support, extensive feedback e.g. detailed comments on the submitted work so that they can continue to improve.

-Programmesystems and administrative support can be expected from Eliesha (as the apprenticeship provider), and from the dedicated programme tutor/coach, but it’s also crucial that apprentices receive the support of their organisation and their line manager.
-The support to put their new skills and knowledge into practice is a vital part of the programmes, so part of the management support must include regular opportunities for learners to be involved with things they might not normally do as part of their day job, in order to develop their skills.
-For example, where a learner isn’t currently a budget holder, we’ve had many successful examples of managers being given access to a budget to either shape or monitor, and report on for the purposes of developing that skill and confidence.
+Comprehensive programmesystems and administrative support comes from Eliesha (as the apprenticeship provider), and from their dedicated Programme Tutor/Coach (PTC), but it’s also crucial that apprentices receive the support of their organisation and their line manager.
+Support to put their new skills and knowledge into practice is a vital part of the programmes, so part of the management support must include regular opportunities for learners to broaden their role and get involved in things they might not normally do as part of their day job, in order to develop their skills.
+For example, where a learner isn’t currently a budget holder, we’ve had many successful examples of managers being given access to a budget to either shape or monitor and report on for the purposes of developing that skill and confidence.

 Apprentices will require line management engagement and support. but if your organisation has solid line management systems in place and if organisational managers take the development of colleagues seriously, then, in our experience, they are not particularly onerous.
 As part of the same one-to-one conversations, the same talent management or the same considerations around access to new projects or responsibilities, for example, the apprenticeship will blend in and, if that is already in place, organisations will see no particular difference in supporting the delivery of the apprenticeship and supporting the learner to do their existing job.
 All that is really asked of the apprentices’ line manager is supportive line management with regular consideration of someone’s learning, but it is a crucial part of the programme that Eliesha takes steps to highlight and support from the outset of the programme.

 These are another important element of the programme structure.
-We use a flexible assessment framework with multiple types of assessment built into the programme that will help the apprentices demonstrate their new knowledge, but also demonstrate that they have been putting it into practice via skills and behaviours.
+We use a flexible assessment framework with multiple types knowledge and skills assessment built into the programme that will help the apprentices demonstrate their new knowledge but also demonstrate that they have been putting it into practice via skills and behaviours.

-Whilst this doesn’t go beyond what’s expected in day-to-day work, apprentices, with line manager support, will be occasionally stretching their role, e.g. into chairing meetings or project management.
-Knowledge is initially assessed in written pieces of work, but these progressively drop away and the focus moves on to work-based assessments.
+Whilst this doesn’t go beyond what’s expected in day-to-day work, apprentices, with line manager support, will be occasionally stretching their role, e.g. coaching or mentoring individuals or managing projects.
+Knowledge is initially assessed in written pieces of work, but these progressively drop away, and the focus moves on to work-based assessments.

 It’s easy to see assessments as a ‘must do’ – something that’s tacked on to the programme and must be completed in order to get the certificate, but, in our experience, learners quickly begin to see assessments as an opportunity of embedding their learning and really thinking about the topic rather than learning passively and expecting things to stick in the memory.
 Our apprenticeship programmes, and the employers we work with, want the learner to fully internalise new ideas, and assessments are a demonstrable method to ensure that they are engaging with it.
 Even when completing a written assessment, particularly in the first part of the programme, the programme tutor/coach is not simply assessing their work but also ensuring that they’re truly understanding the learning.